hw1te/hw1te/README.md

 # Hi there 👋

-My name is **Gustavo Pospi**, I'm **21** years old, after High School I graduated in *Marketing*, recently became a *Full Stack Web Developer* trough [Trybe](https://ajuda.betrybe.com/hc/pt-br/articles/360056299454-O-que-a-Trybe-%C3%A9-  "What Trybe is"), and I am looking for a job opportunity.
+My name is **Gustavo Pospi**, I'm **21** years old, after High School I graduated in *Marketing*.
+Recently I became a *Full Stack Web Developer* trough [Trybe](https://ajuda.betrybe.com/hc/pt-br/articles/360056299454-O-que-a-Trybe-%C3%A9-  "What Trybe is"), and I am looking for a job opportunity.

 I am looking to further my career in this area and experience personal and professional **growth** alongside my working colleagues !